alexweinfurter/data-science/_posts/2020-08-27-munich-airbnb-data-analysis.md

 ### Text-based features
 Although reviews and descriptions of AirBnBs probably contain valuable information I haven't performed advanced natural language processing (NLP).
 I only created two text-based features:
 * A binary variable containing information about an existing roof top terracce (since roof top terracces in cities are super cool and could increase the price).
 * One possible driver of the price could be the size of the AirBnb.
 Since the feature "square_feet" is missing in most cases, i tried to get that information from the description feature.
-I used regulare expressions to search for the unit square meters (and at least most possible abbreviations of it) to find numbers related to the size.
+I used regular expressions to search for the unit square meters (and at least most possible abbreviations of it) to find numbers related to the size.

 ### Binning of numerical features
 There are several features containing rates or review scores (e.g. for cleanliness or location).
 I used binning to build groups of these features since e.g. scores that are below 8/10 points can be considered as bad on AirBnB.